 Wrist and Hand

 Have you recently fallen and sprained your wrist?
 Do you have a nagging pain that you were told was “just tendonitis” but is now stopping you from some of your favorite activities, or worse yet, limiting how you go about your daily routine?
 Have you been told that the numbness and tingling in your hand was just carpal tunnel or tendonitis?
 Do you have a brace?
 Are you sure it’s the correct one for your problem?
 Are you wearing it at the right times?
 What do you do if you start to have tingling or weakness?
-Call us, and we’ll be happy to take you through the steps to get over this potentially debilitating problem, and provide you with guidance and education on what you need to do if things get worse.
+Call us, and I’ll be happy to take you through the steps to get over this potentially debilitating problem, and provide you with guidance and education on what you need to do if things get worse.

 Common diagnoses related to the elbow/wrist/hand include: Tennis Elbow (Lateral Epicondylitis/Epicondylosis), Golfer’s Elbow (Medical Epicondylitis/Epicondylosis), Carpal Tunnel Syndrome (median nerve entrapment at the wrist), DeQuervain’s Tenosynovitis, Wrist Sprains/Fractures, Supinator Syndrome (anterior interosseus nerve entrapment), Superficial Radial Nerve Impingement, Cubital Tunnel Syndrome (ulnar nerve entrapment at the elbow), Carpo-Metacarpal (CMC or Basilar Joint) arthritis.

 I also provide complete post-operative rehabilitation programs for the elbow/wrist/forearm/hand, but do not provide customized splinting at this time.